PD Smith

 You can find photos of some of my favourite cities on my Flickr page.

-City is published on 10 May 2012 by Bloomsbury in the UK and on 19 June in the US.
+City was published by Bloomsbury on 24 May 2012 in the UK and on 19 June in the US.
 I hope you like it.
-You can see a digital sampler of the first section here.
+You can read an edited extract from the essay on urban infrastructure, "The Wired City", on the website of the Australian Design Review.

 What people are saying about City